Images shown are of mature plants

 Five Different Plums on a Single Tree

 When it comes to beautiful plum trees and the mouth-watering fruit they bear, there are several great varieties from which to choose from - and if you only have space for just one, well, the decision is a tough one.
-So, to make your selection easier, we decided to take five of the very best cultivars available (Blue Damson, Burbank, MT Royal, Santa Rosa, and Stanley) and graft them together to create one amazing plum tree: our 5-in-1 Plum!
+So, to make your selection easier, we decided to take five of the very best cultivars available (Blue Damson, Burbank, Mount Royal, Santa Rosa, and Stanley) and graft them together to create one amazing plum tree: our 5-in-1 Plum!

 The 5-in-1 Plum tree erupts with color early in spring, flaunting pale pink and/or white blossoms that are fragrant and lovely against a backdrop of vibrant green foliage.
 These five cultivars bloom at varying intervals, depending upon your region, so you'll have beautiful flowers for weeks on end.
 This tree is a show-stopper for sure.